ayeshanisarrr/bellabeat_case_study/README.md

 ---

-**Recommendation 4: Actively Promote Sleep Tracking — It Is Being Ignored**
+**Recommendation 4: Actively Promote Sleep Tracking - It Is Being Ignored**

 The high rate of missing sleep data is a product engagement problem.
 Sleep tracking is a core Bellabeat differentiator, and it is the most underused feature in this dataset.
 Bellabeat should:
-- Add clear in-app onboarding that explains the value of sleep data
+- Add clear in app onboarding that explains the value of sleep data
 - Show users a personal sleep activity connection in their weekly summary
 - Run campaigns framing sleep as the foundation of performance, not an optional add-on

-Users who engage with sleep tracking tend to develop deeper platform engagement overall — they are worth acquiring and retaining specifically.
+Users who engage with sleep tracking tend to develop deeper platform engagement overall they are worth acquiring and retaining specifically.

 ---

 **Recommendation 5: Use Habit Formation as a Marketing Story**

-The 31-day upward trend in average steps is a ready-made acquisition narrative: **wearing the Leaf makes you more active.** Bellabeat can use this as proof in campaigns  showing prospective users what a 30-day journey looks like  and as a retention tool by surfacing personal progress milestones inside the app.
+The 31 day upward trend in average steps is a ready-made acquisition narrative: **wearing the Leaf makes you more active.** Bellabeat can use this as proof in campaigns  showing prospective users what a 30-day journey looks like  and as a retention tool by surfacing personal progress milestones inside the app.

 *"See what 30 days with the Leaf did for users like you."* This is not a claim  it is what the data shows.